-Corris has exhibited extensively in North America and Europe; his artwork and artist bookworks are held in public collections including the Museum of Modern Art (New York) (“The Artist Out of Work,” 1999; “Committed to Print,”1988), the Whitney Museum of American Art (New York), The Getty Research Institute (Los Angeles), Le Consortium (Dijon), Victoria and Albert Museum (London), Tate Modern (London), Staatsgaleri (Stuttgart), Chateau Montsoreau/Philippe Méaille Collection, and Le Musée des Beaux-Arts (La Chaux-de-Fonds, Switzerland).
+Michael Corris has exhibited in North America, Europe, and Australia; his artwork and artist bookworks are held in public collections including the Museum of Modern Art (New York) (“The Artist Out of Work,” 1999; “Committed to Print,”1988), the Whitney Museum of American Art (New York), The Getty Research Institute (Los Angeles), Le Consortium (Dijon), Victoria and Albert Museum (London), Tate Modern (London), Staatsgaleri (Stuttgart), Chateau Montsoreau/Philippe Méaille Collection, and Le Musée des Beaux-Arts (La Chaux-de-Fonds, Switzerland).

 Recent monographs and chapters in edited publications include Conceptual Art: Theory, Myth and Practice (Cambridge University Press, 2004), Ad Reinhardt (Reaktion Books, London, 2008), Art, Word & Image: 2,000 Years of Textual/Visual Interaction (Reaktion Books, London, 2010) (with John Dixon Hunt and David Lomas), “From Abstract Expressionism to Conceptual Art: A Survey of New York Art, 1940-1970”, in Art & Visual Culture: 1850-2010: Modernity to Globalisation (eds.
 Steve Edwards and Paul Wood) (TatePublishing, London, 2012), The Dallas Pavilion (Free Museum of Dallas Press, 2013) (with Jaspar Joseph-Lester), “‘My Name is David and I Will Be Your War Artist for the Day’: David Cotterrell Shoots a Video”, in Joanna Bourke, ed., War and Art: A Visual History of Modern Conflict (Reaktion Books, London, 2017), “Escape from Flatland: David Diao’s Handmade Visualizations of Information”, in Philip Tinari, ed., David Diao: Works 1969-2015 (Prestel, 2018), and The Dallas Pavilion 2 (Free Museum of Dallas Press, forthcoming May 2019).

-Corris is series editor for Art Since the 1980s, published by Reaktion Books, London and is Professor of Art at the Meadows School for the Arts, SMU, Dallas, TX, USA.
+Corris is series editor for Art Since the 1980s, published by Reaktion Books.